 Location of Budapest

-Budapest is the capital of Hungary (not to be confused with Bucharest, the capital of nearby Romania).
-The city is located in the central northern section of the country and is divided by the Danube River, which separates the Buda side from the Pest side.
+Budapest, the capital of Hungary, is not to be confused with Bucharest, the capital of nearby Romania.
+The city is located in the north-central section of Hungary and is divided by the Danube River, which separates the Buda side from the Pest side.
 The two sides were linked by the Chain Bridge in the mid-19th century, and Obuda, another part, was linked a few years later.
-The three historic parts of Budapest make up the modern Hungarian capital.
+The three historic sections of Budapest make up the modern Hungarian capital.
 Three islands on the Danube River are also a part of Budapest: Obuda Island, Margaret Island, and the largest, only partially within city limits, Csespel Island.

 Getting to Budapest

 Budapest is considered a great hub for exploring Central Europe.
 International flights to Budapest arrive at Budapest Ferenc Liszt International Airport, and many direct connections can be had from other major European cities.
 The airport is 15 miles (25 kilometers) from the city center.
 Danube River cruises and tours of Eastern and Central Europe also frequently stop in Budapest.

 If you visit Budapest by train you will arrive at one of its three international train stations: Nyugati (Western) Train Station, Keleti (Eastern) Train Station, and Déli (Southern) Train Station.
 Nyugati and Keleti Stations are on the Pest side, Deli Train Station is on the Buda side.
 From the stations, you can continue your travel in Budapest by metro.
 Keleti and Deli Stations are on the red metro line, while Nyugati Station is on the blue line.

 You can also travel by coach bus, which arrives at the Nepliget central bus station near the blue metro line, which gives you easy access to your Budapest hotel or other places in the city.